 He has has held consultative and expertise roles in the diverse fields of scholarly publishing, start-up SMEs, and rescuing and restoring obsolete technology for display and functional use in heritage organisations.

 He is an accredited full member and NSW state committee member of the Australian Association of Consulting Archaeologists Incorporated (AACAI).
-He is also a graduate member of the Australian Association of Professional Historians (NSW).
+He is also a full member of the Australian Association of Professional Historians (NSW).
 In the field of Aboriginal heritage, Michael is primarily driven by the potential for archaeology and history to contribute to redressing the inequities and injustices that Aboriginal people have often been subject to.
 This sits within his broader worldview that the individual, history and the political are not worlds that can be separated.